engineyard/ey-docs/pages/configuration-keep-files.md

 <!-- Keep files can be especially useful for monit if you're trying to increase the memory limit for mongrels or background processes, etc. -->

-## To use keep files to customize and maintain AppCloud configurations
+## To use keep files for configuration

 1. Connect to your instance via SSH.

-2. Edit and rename (to keep._file.name_) any of the files listed above.
+2. Edit the file and rename (to **keep**._filename.extension_) any of the files listed above.

-    For example, for an application name "myapp", configure the nginx server by renaming `/data/nginx/servers/myapp.conf` to `/data/nginx/servers/keep.myapp.conf` and then editing this file.
+    For example, for an application name "myapp", configure the nginx server by renaming `/data/nginx/servers/myapp.conf` to `/data/nginx/servers/keep.myapp.conf`

 3. If you make nginx.conf or database.yml into keep files, add a deploy hook to create a symlink.